Patterns

 Coloring

-Patterns are colored according to the approved ASU grayscale and background color options.
+For asu.edu, approved color combinations for patterns utilize ASU grayscale and background color options.

 The best practice CMYK print color combinations are as follows: